byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### Format

 TridyDB supports importing JSON-formatted as well as YAML-formatted data.
-As output, export to JSON is supposed, and support for exporting as XML is planned.
+As output, export to JSON is supported, and support for exporting as XML is planned.

 <br>